NeptuneHub/k3s-supreme-waffle/taliscale/README.md

   namespace: servarr  # Replace with your namespace
 spec:
   entryPoints:
-  - customweb  # Replace with your entrypoint
+  - taliscaleweb  # Replace with your entrypoint
   routes:
   - kind: Rule
     match: Host(`100.91.228.11`)  # Your Tailscale IP